 Focus on Skills

 What skills have you learned and gained from your past experiences that you can bring to a future employer?
-More important than titles, more important than the names of the companies where you worked in the past, are the skills you will bring with you.
+More important than titles, more important than the names of the companies where you worked in the past, are the skills you will bring with you to the new job.

 Share Your Experiences

 Some opportunities may not seem like a good fit at first, but be open to different levels of work.
 Be clear on what you can do, and what jobs you want going forward.
 This type of information can easily be added as your opening resume objective.
-Your experience in a different industry than the one you are applying for may apply nicely.
+Your experience in a different industry than the one you are applying for may work in your favor.
 Don’t be afraid to acknowledge that you may be new to the industry, but are confident in your ability to transfer your skills from previous experience.

 Employers want to see that you have stayed long enough at previous employers to add value, learn new skills, and build longevity and loyalty with the company.
 Too many job shifts in too short a time period may suggest that you won’t stick around for them either.
 Also: Are there gaps in your employment?
 Be prepared to have a conversation about this during an interview or simply note this in your resume.
 Employers want to hire those who are going to commit to their company.